GoobyFRS/grhost-web/index.md

 ### Data Center Locations

 GR Host infrastructure spans **11 data centers** worldwide.
-We are in **8 countires** and **4 continents** to ensure that your website is as close to your customers as possible.
+We are in **8 countries** and **4 continents** to ensure that your website is as close to your customers as possible.
 Our data centers leverage modern 'Milan' series AMD EYPC processors and are backed by [Akamai](https://www.akamai.com/) one of the largest Content Delivery Networks in the world!

 1. Fremont, California (us-west)
 2. Dallas, Texas (us-central)